ORCID/jinjafier/README.md

 ## Introduction

-Jinjafier is a small script to convert and existing java properties file to a jinja2 template with an included yml file with the current values of the property file.
+Jinjafier is a small script to convert and existing java properties file to a jinja2 template with an included yml file using the current values of the property file.

 ## Rules for converting property files

+The standards listed here are converted into jinja2 variables that are suitable to use as system environment variables (uppercase with _ as a delimiter.)

 |Property	| Note |
 |---------|------|